jogaudard/fluxible/README.md

 ## Example

-For this exemple we will use the data that were recorded during the Plant Functional Traits Course 6 (PFTC6) in Norway in 2022 at the site called Liahovden (CITE when data paper out).
+For this example we will use the data that were recorded during the Plant Functional Traits Course 6 (PFTC6) in Norway in 2022 at the site called Liahovden (CITE when data paper out).
 The CO<sub>2</sub>
 concentration data as well as air and soil temperature and